StoneStepsInc/zlib-nuget/README.md

   * Build artifacts for all platforms and configurations are collected in staging directories under `nuget/build/native`.

-  * `nuget.exe` is used to package staged files in a Nuget package with the first three version components used for zLib version and the last component used as a package revision.
+  * `nuget.exe` is used to package staged files with the first three version components used as a zLib version and the last version component used as a package revision.
 See _Package Version_ section for more details.

-  * The nuget package built in GitHub is uploaded to nuget.org.
-The package built locally is saved in the root directory.
+  * The Nuget package built on GitHub is uploaded to nuget.org.
+    The package built locally is saved in the root project directory.

 ## Package Version